HARIPRIYASIVAKUMAR/Ex.No-2/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# Reg No: 212223220029
+# Name : HARI PRIYA S
+## Date: 05.09.2024
 # AIM
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM
 1. Start the program.

 2. Lex program consists of three parts.